Jaime de Armiñán

 His 1974 film El amor del capitán Brando was entered into the 24th Berlin International Film Festival.
 His 1985 film Stico was entered into the 35th Berlin International Film Festival, where Fernando Fernán Gómez won the Silver Bear for Best Actor.
 In 1994, his film Al otro lado del Túnel was entered into the 44th Berlin International Film Festival.

-Life
+Life and career

 Jaime de Armiñán was born on 9 March 1927 in Madrid within a family of artist, politicians and writers.
 He studied law at Universidad Complutense de Madrid.
 After graduating as a lawyer, Armiñán began writing articles for such magazines as Fotos and Dígame.